Kong/docs.konghq.com/app/_src/gateway/upgrade/blue-green.md

 {:.note}
 > **Note**: This upgrade strategy is not the same thing as the [Blue-green (Canary) Deployment](/gateway/{{page.kong_version}}/production/canary/).
-That process targets your upstream services upgrade and is not related to {{site.base_gateway}} upgrades.
+That process is meant for upgrading your upstream services and is not related to {{site.base_gateway}} upgrades.